Ch3rry-Pi3-AI/LLMOps-Study-Buddy/README.md

-# 🧠 **Question Generator — LLMOps StudyBuddy**
+# 🧰 **Utilities & Quiz Management — LLMOps StudyBuddy**

-This branch introduces the **first high-level question-generation service** for the LLMOps StudyBuddy project.
+This branch introduces the **utils layer** for the LLMOps StudyBuddy project.
-It connects the entire workflow: prompt templates → LLM output → Pydantic parsing → validated study questions.

-This service provides a unified interface for generating two structured question types:

-* Multiple-choice questions (MCQs)
-* Fill-in-the-blank questions

-With built-in retries, logging, schema validation, and structured outputs, it forms a core intelligence layer for StudyBuddy.
+It provides helper functions and the full **QuizManager**, which together enable interactive quiz workflows inside the Streamlit application.

+These utilities connect the question-generation engine to the user-facing quiz interface, handling quiz state, answer collection, scoring, result formatting, and saving outputs to CSV.

 ## 🗂️ **Updated Project Structure**